four20NOTICE: Some of these prizes may not be awarded as advertised.

 - The Doreen Gates Memorial Prize of $100 for a project in Class 1 or 2 displaying enthusiasm and innovation.
 The late Doreen Gates was a teacher with a long involvement in the Wellington Science and Technology Fair.
 The prize is donated by Capital City Science Educators.

 - Victoria University of Wellington Faculty of Education offers prizes of $125 for Class 1/2, $150 for Class 3/4, and $200 for Class 5, for students who best demonstrate the use of scientific thinking in the formulation and investigation of his or her question.

 - The Cancer Society (Wellington Division) offers two prizes of $200 for projects which relate to the prevention of cancer in one of the four areas: SunSmart, Smokefree, Physical Activity, Nutrition.
 See www.cancernz.org.nz/reducing-your-cancer-risk/ for ideas.

 - The Wellington Branch of the Geoscience Society of New Zealand offers a 1st prize of $250 and the 2nd prize of $100 for the best projects relating to geosciences.

-- The Measurement Standards Laboratory of New Zealand, Callaghan Innovation offers up to three $100 prizes for the application of measurement.
+- The Measurement Standards Laboratory of New Zealand, Callaghan Innovation offers up to four $100 prizes for the application of measurement.